Dear OCS Community,

 OCS Board of Education

-Board of Education Member OpeningsCurrently, there are 3 (three) 3-year term seats open.
+Board of Education Member OpeningsCurrently, there are 2 (two) 3-year term seats open.
 If you are interested in running for one of these openings, please visit the District Office to pick up an informational packet.

 Information for Filing Nominating Petitions